colindresj/game_title/README.md

 Data is plugged into the DOM from Backbone using a combination of my own regular expressions and Handlebars.

-There are plans to add a MongoDB and Mongo Mapper integration to persists data onto a server as well.
+There are plans to add a MongoDB and Mongo Mapper integration to persist data onto a server as well.